codbex/codbex.github.io/_posts/2024-11-18-build-and-release-docker-image-for-codbex-applications.md

 ---
 date: 2024-11-18
-title:  Building and Releasing Docker Image for codbex Application
+title:  Building and Releasing Docker Image for codbex Applications
 categories:
   - technology
 author: tomislav
 ---

-# Building and Releasing Docker Images for codbex Applications

 At **codbex**, we rely on Docker to create lightweight, portable application images.
 This post will guide you through the step-by-step process of building a Docker image for a **codbex** application using **GitHub Actions** and automating its release.